Skip to main content

 Changes to the vaping law in Australia are focused on protecting people from the harms of vaping and nicotine dependence.

-The law imposes heavy penalties for commercial and criminal supply of vapes.
-Individuals, including people under 18 years, who have a vape on them for personal use will not be targeted under changes to the law.
+The law imposes heavy penalties for illegal supply and commercial possession of vapes.
+Individuals, including people under 18 years, who have a vaping products on them for personal use will not be targeted under changes to the law.

 Ban on advertising